isomerpages/moe-junyuanpri/_departments/English Language.md

 ##### **Roving Reporters**
-Pupils are given the opportunities to take on the role as reporters.
+Students are given the opportunities to take on the role as reporters.
 They write their own scripts and report on school events.
-They also get to interview teachers, parents and pupils to find out how they feel about the event.
-To be able to think on your feet, remain poise and confidence when the camera rolls could be nerve wracking but our pupils rise to the occasion.
+They also get to interview teachers, parents and students to find out how they feel about the event.
+To be able to think on your feet, remain poise and confidence when the camera rolls could be nerve wracking but our students rise to the occasion.

-The following are some roving reporters in action during the P5 Overseas Learning Trip and Racial Harmony Celebration.
+The following are some events where roving reporters were in action.

-_2019 P5 Overseas Learning Trip (Suzhou, Brunei, Chiang Mai)_
+2019 P5 Overseas Learning Journey (Suzhou, Brunei, Chiang Mai)<br>
+2019 Racial Harmony Day Celebration<br>
+2024  Library Week-cum-A Book Character Day<br>

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}